Faith Discussion

 The book does not ask the reader to decide where that thought came from.
 What matters is what it did.

-At the moment when Todd’s internal systems collapse and fear loses its absolute authority, a new understanding becomes possible: that God is not identical with the voices that condemned Todd, and that his existence is not a mistake.
+At the moment when Todd’s internal systems collapse and fear loses its absolute authority, a new understanding becomes possible: that God is not identical with the voices that condemned him, and that his existence is not a mistake.

 5. Where does faith land by the end of the book?